 Living a More Balanced Life.
 A recent diagnosis with heart disease has prompted me to be more aware of the need for mental, physical, and emotional balance in my life.
 For me, that means going from dabbling in diet, exercise, and meditation to diving more deeply into these topics … identifying and committing to practices (like morning meditation and daily walks and Weight Watchers) that reinforce balance … and putting my notes out there where they can inspire people seeking a similar balance in their lives.

 Faith.
-Having gone from fundamentalist to atheist to mystic to something that I don’t really have a name for yet can sometimes leave me feeling anchoress and adrift.
+Having gone from fundamentalist to atheist to mystic to seeker can sometimes leave me feeling anchoress and adrift.
 I’m committing to thinking more deeply about spirituality, focusing on practical ways to express those beliefs, and “learning out loud” by sharing this journey with like-minded people.

 To be clear, I won’t quit following topics like Apple hardware and software, branding, COVID-19, photography, or politics.
 But I will invest less time and attention in them, because I’m choosing to focus on writing, living a balanced life, and matters of faith.